huiwenzhang/ICRA2020-paper-list/README.md

 - Moving Object Detection for Visual Odometry in a Dynamic Environment Based on Occlusion Accumulation
 - A Low-Rank Matrix Approximation Approach to Multiway Matching with Applications in Multi-Sensory Data Association

-## Humanoid and Bipedal Locomotion
-- LQR-Assisted Whole-Body Control of a Wheeled Bipedal Robot with Kinematic Loops
-- Leveraging the Template and Anchor Framework for Safe, Online Robotic Gait Design
-- Unified Push Recovery Fundamentals: Inspiration from Human Study
-- Nonholonomic Virtual Constraint Design for Variable-Incline Bipedal Robotic Walking
-- MPC for Humanoid Gait Generation: Stability and Feasibility (I)

-- A Robust Walking Controller Based on Online Optimization of Ankle, Hip, and Stepping Strategies (I)

-- Passive Dynamic Balancing and Walking in Actuated Environments
-- Biped Stabilization by Linear Feedback of the Variable-Height Inverted Pendulum Model
-- Stability Criteria of Balanced and Steppable Unbalanced States for Full-Body Systems with Implications in Robotic and Human Gait
-- Material Handling by Humanoid Robot While Pushing Carts Using a Walking Pattern Based on Capture Point
-- Interconnection and Damping Assignment Passivity-Based Control for Gait Generation in Underactuated Compass-Like Robots
--  Safety-Critical Control of a Cassie Bipedal Robot Riding Hovershoes for Vision-Based Obstacle Avoidance
-- A Methodology for the Incorporation of Arbitrarily-Shaped Feet in Passive Bipedal Walking Dynamics
-- Experimental Analysis of Structural Vibration Problems of a Biped Walking Robot
-- Dynamic Coupling As an Indicator of Gait Robustness for Underactuated Biped Robots
-- ZMP Constraint Restriction for Robust Gait Generation in Humanoids
-- Hybrid Zero Dynamics Inspired Feedback Control Policy Design for 3D Bipedal Locomotion Using Reinforcement Learning
-- Optimal Reduced-Order Modeling of Bipedal Locomotion

-## Motion Control
-- Anti-Jackknife Control of Tractor-Trailer Vehicles Via Intrinsically Stable MPC
-- On Sensing-Aware Model Predictive Path-Following Control for a Reversing General 2-Trailer with a Car-Like Tractor
-- Offline Practising and Runtime Training Framework for Autonomous Motion Control of Snake Robots
-- Control of a Differentially Driven Nonholonomic Robot Subject to a Restricted Wheels Rotation
-- Inferring Task-Space Central Pattern Generator Parameters for Closed-Loop Control of Underactuated Robots
-- Magnetically Actuated Simple Millirobots for Complex Navigation and Modular Assembly

 ## Dexterous Manipulation
 - MagicHand: Context-Aware Dexterous Grasping Using an Anthropomorphic Robotic Hand